 4) Does your supplier have multiple warehouses for inventory?

 Does your supplier have more than one warehouse?
-And are those warehouses in geographically diverse locations across the US?
+And are those warehouses in geographically diverse locations across the USA?
 If COVID-19 were to hit your supplier’s warehouse with significant numbers of employees impacted, the warehouse might shut down.
 Having a provider with multiple warehouses in different geographic locations can mitigate issues should a warehouse location be incapacitated due to COVID-19.

 Have serious concerns about your FRC supplier’s ability to keep a functioning supply chain during a crisis like COVID-19?
 Reach out to a National Account Executive serving your area to discuss and explore options available to meet service needs.

 COVID-19 has dramatically affected global supply chains which can impact your company’s ability to get the FRC needed to function safely and efficiently.
-Make sure your FRC supplier is well positioned, with a strong supply chain and can provide FRC without interruption.
+Make sure your FRC supplier is well positioned, with a strong supply chain that can provide FRC without interruption.
 Follow along with our last post in our series to find out how to evaluate your supplier’s quality of service in times of crisis.